grafana/grafana/docs/sources/panels-visualizations/visualizations/annotations/index.md

 Use the time range option to specify whether the list should be limited to the current time range.
 It has the following options:

 - None - no time range limit for the annotations query.
-- This dashboard - Limit the list to the time range of the dashboard where the annotation list panel is available.
+- This dashboard - Limit the list to the time range of the dashboard where the annotations list is available.

 ### Tags